ONSdigital/eq-terraform/README.md

 1. Install terraform(terraform.io) and add the binary to your shell path.
 If you are using Homebrew:

   `brew install terraform`

 2. Copy `terraform.tfvars.example` to `terraform.tfvars` in both author and survey-runner.
 You'll need to change all values containing an 'X' to match your requirements, including the AWS credentials you set up previously.

-3. To deploy survey-runner, first cd in survey-runner
+3. To deploy survey-runner:

+  - Export an `AWS_ENVIRONMENT_NAME` environment variable e.g. `export AWS_ENVIRONMENT_NAME=preprod`

-4. Run `terraform plan` to check the output of terraform.
+  - Run `survey-runner.sh plan` to check the output of terraform

-5. Run `terraform apply` to create your infrastructure environment.
+  - Run `survey-runner.sh apply` to create your infrastructure environment

+  - Run `survey-runner.sh destroy` to destroy your infrastructure environment

+4. To deploy author:

-6. To deploy-author, cd in author
+  - cd into author

-7. Run `terraform plan` to check the output of terraform.
+  - Run `terraform plan` to check the output of terraform

-8. Run `terraform apply` to create your infrastructure environment.
+  - Run `terraform apply` to create your infrastructure environment

+  - Run `terraform destroy` to destroy your infrastructure environment

 ## Deploying the application
 The terraform scripts will only create your elastic beanstalk environment and a holding page for your application.
 To